-This Technical Specification (TS) has been produced by ETSI 3rd Generation Partnership Project (3GPP).
+This Technical Specification has been produced by the 3GPP.

 The contents of the present document are subject to continuing work within the TSG and may change following formal TSG approval.
-Should the TSG modify the contents of the present document, it will be re-released by the TSG with an identifying change of release date and an increase in version number as follows:
+Should the TSG modify the contents of this TS, it will be re-released by the TSG with an identifying change of release date and an increase in version number as follows: